Skip to content

 Visualization aids in knowledge discovery by highlighting relationships and connections between entities.
 By visualizing the graph, users can identify clusters of related information, detect outliers, and reveal previously unknown associations.

-This can lead to the discovery of valuable insights, correlations, or patterns that might otherwise go unnoticed.
+This can lead to discovering valuable insights, correlations, or patterns that might otherwise go unnoticed.

 Support for decision-making

 Visualizing knowledge graphs can assist in decision-making processes.
-By presenting data in a visual form, decision-makers can better comprehend complex scenarios, assess the impact of potential decisions, and identify potential risks or opportunities.
+By presenting data visually, decision-makers can better comprehend complex scenarios, assess the impact of potential decisions, and identify potential risks or opportunities.

 Visualization enables a more holistic and intuitive understanding of the information, enabling more informed and confident decision-making.